The Protiviti View | Insights From Our Experts on Trends, Risks and Opportunities

 With a December 31st deadline looming for SEC reporting financial institutions under the Financial Accounting Standards Board’s (FASB) new Accounting Standard Update (ASU) on Current Expected Credit Loss (CECL), institutions are in various stages of finalizing their models and model documentation, performing model validation and testing, performing parallel runs and updating processes and procedures.

 CECL is a complex and detailed accounting update.
 The path to implementation began for public filers over two years ago.
 Interpretive refinements of the ASU are expected to continue into 2020.
 Protiviti recently conducted a webinar to help organizations benchmark their progress against industry best practices and become better-equipped to comply with CECL guidance.
-The highlights are as follows:
+The complete webinar is available on our website, but we wanted to share some highlights.

 Background